kmoser/KCalendar/README.md

 Features I plan to add:

-- Ability specify callback function to execute when rendering a calendar cell, to allow certain cells to be rendered in a custom manner
+- Ability to specify a callback function to render the calendar header
+- Ability to specify a callback function to render the weekday column headers (Sun-Sat)
+- Ability to have the week start on any day (not just Sunday)

 ###Comments?
 Feedback?###